Updated December 2024

 At 34:25 in the below video, Jesse Ouellette explains why email open tracking hurts your deliverability:

-In my opinion, the only thing that matters is your response rate.
+The only thing that matters is your positive response rate.

 Tracking your email open rate will negatively affect your deliverability.
 Your cold emails are more likely to go to spam if you track your open rate.

 It is not important to track your open rate.
-The only metric that matters is your response rate, and you can track this using Emailchaser, without needing to track your open rate.
+The only metric that matters is your positive response rate.
+You can track your positive response rate with Emailchaser.

-Fortunately, you don’t even need to track your open rate to have success in cold email.
-The only metric that you need to track is your response rate.
+Fortunately, you don’t need to track your open rate, since the only metric that matters is your positive response rate.

 Article by